kevinpapst/AdminLTEBundle/Resources/docs/configurations.md

 After installing the theme, you have to adjust a couple of config settings to your application.

-The configuration file is located at `config/packages/admin_lte.yaml` and contains these main section:
+The configuration file is located at `config/packages/admin_lte.yaml` and contains these main sections:

 ```yaml
 admin_lte: